Applications for joining the Easter 2017 Team are now open.

 Deputy News Editor

-As comment editor, you will have one of the most sought-after positions on the paper.
+As Comment Editor, you will have one of the most sought-after positions on the paper.
 How to beat the competition?
 Convince us that you can source witty, well-written articles on relevant topics.
 We want comment to be as fresh as possible, with a Cambridge/student edge.
 You should have a clear vision of what you want your section to contain from week to week - and the closer your subject matter is tied to the news section, the better.

 This has the potential to be one of the most rewarding positions on the paper: everyone likes talking to interesting people.
 As interviews editor, your job is to contact, research, and interview the most controversial, topical, and fascinating people who are visiting or linked to Cambridge.
 They can be politicians, musicians, comedians, authors - it doesn't matter what they do, as long as their stories will engage our readers.
-Who knows, this could be a chance to talk to your idols.
+Who knows, this could be a chance to talk to your hero.

 You will get your hands on preview CDs sent to us by PR companies, and free tickets to gigs in Cambridge and London.
-Each week, you will work with our writers to gather 5 well-written album reviews, as well as arranging exciting interviews with your favourite artists, and sourcing top-notch music features.
+Each week, you will work with our writers to gather album reviews, as well as arranging exciting interviews with your favourite artists, and sourcing top-notch music features.
 Basically, we're looking for anyone who can combine good writing with an insatiable love of music.